fub2/fub2.github.io/_posts/2018-07-04-powerful-socat.md

   EOF
 ```

-# Example #4: To use Socat to collect Syslog messages
+* Example #4: To use Socat to collect Syslog messages

 ```  # socat -u UDP4-LISTEN:5140,reuseaddr,fork OPEN:/tmp/syslog.msg,creat,append```

-# Example #5: The “EXEC” channel allow us to specify an external program or script.
+* Example #5: The “EXEC” channel allow us to specify an external program or script.
 Using the “fdin=” and “fdout=” parameters, it is easy to parse the information received from the input channel and to send back information.

 ```
   $ socat TCP4:12.34.56.78:31337 EXEC:parse.sh,fdin=3,fdout=4
 ```

-# Example #6: The following Bash script simulates a web server and can look for suspicious content.
+The following Bash script simulates a web server and can look for suspicious content.
 If none is found, the visitor is redirected to another site.
 Note that, for security reasons, “EXEC” does not allow a relative path for the executable.
 It must be present in your $PATH.

 ```
   #!/bin/bash